Entanglement and the three-dimensionality of the Bloch ball: Introduction

 \section{Introduction}

-The search for alternative axiomatizations of quantum theory (QT) is an old topic that goes back to Birkhoff and von Neumann~\cite{BvN, Mackey, AlfsenShultz}.
-More recently, initiated by Hardy's work~\cite{5RA}, there has been a wave of contributions taking a more operational and less mathematical approach~\cite{Daki, MM, l1, CDP}.
-Each axiomatization emphasizes different definitorial aspects of QT, providing a new perspective from which to look at the physical content of the theory, and potentially improving our understanding of it and its relations to other theories.

-Modifications and generalizations of QT are of interest in themselves, and could be essential in order to construct a theory of quantum gravity.
+What consistent and physically plausible modifications of quantum theory (QT) are possible?
+This is a question that has come up in several fields of physics, most notably in constructions of experimental tests of QT, in quantum gravity, and in the study of correlations in quantum information theory.
 Some well-known modifications of QT which are based on straightforward alterations of its mathematical formalism~\cite{Gleason, Weinberg} lead to inconsistencies~\cite{Gisin}.
 But here we use a different method to obtain modifications and generalizations of QT which always provides consistent theories: we choose some desirable physical features of QT and classify all theories which satisfy them.
-This is a double-win project: if only QT satisfies the requirements then we obtain a new axiomatization for it; on the contrary, if other theories also satisfy the requirements, then we obtain consistent alternative theories which still keep the physical features that we have chosen.
-This classificational approach has also been used in~\cite{purification, Barnum, Wilce}.
+This is a double-win project: if only QT satisfies the requirements then we obtain a new axiomatization in terms of simple physical properties; on the contrary, if other theories also satisfy the requirements, then we obtain consistent alternative theories which still keep the physical features that we have chosen.
+The search for alternative axiomatizations of quantum theory (QT) is an old topic that goes back to Birkhoff and von Neumann~\cite{BvN, Mackey, AlfsenShultz}.
+But we embrace a more operational and less mathematical approach, initiated by Hardy's work~\cite{5RA} and continued in~\cite{Daki, MM, l1, CDP}.

 In our journey beyond QT we do not want to go excessively far in theory space, so we keep within the framework of generalized probability theory~\cite{5RA, MM, l1, CDP, purification, Barnum, Wilce, Barrett}, which is based on operational notions.
 For instance, the state of a system can be represented by the probabilities of some pre-established measurement outcomes, which suffices to predict the probabilities for all measurements performable to that system.
 On top of this foundation, the quantum features that we want to preserve are: {\em Continuous Reversibility} (for every pair of pure states there is a continuous reversible transformation which maps one state onto the other) and {\em Tomographic Locality} (the state of a composite system is characterized by the statistics of measurements on the individual components).
 These two axioms were introduced in~\cite{5RA} and also considered in~\cite{Daki,MM}.
 One of the motivations to assume the reversibility and continuity of time-dynamics is that the most fundamental theories that we know---classical or quantum---enjoy it.
 The axiom of Tomographic Locality has a well-defined operational meaning, but additionally, it is mathematically very natural, since it endows state-spaces of multipartite systems with the familiar tensor-product structure.